Skip to main content

 • Place the leaves on a paper towel in a single layer — avoid overlapping them.

-• Set the microwave at medium power and microwave the leaves for 20 seconds.
+• Set the microwave to medium power and microwave the leaves for 20 seconds.

 • Check the leaves and continue heating them at 10- to 15-second intervals until they’re dry.

 While you can microwave the leaves at high power, lower temperatures provide better results.
-Make sure to monitor the leaves as needed, as microwaves often don’t heat things evenly.
-You can then store your dried basil leaves when they are crumbly.
+Make sure to monitor the leaves as needed, as microwaves rarely heat things evenly.
+When the dried basil leaves are crumbly, you can store them.

 If you have a dehydrator, you can also use it to dry fresh basil leaves.
 Food dehydrators are perfect for drying herbs since they’re designed to use low heat to remove moisture from dishes.
 However, it will take longer to dry your basil using a dehydrator than a microwave or an oven.